Do Go On - 397 - Aviator Charles Kingsford Smith

 And there's not like heaps and heaps of details about that sort of flight.

-It seems like they took off on the 6th.
+It seems like they took off on the sixth.

-So it had only been a couple of days into their journey.
+So it only been a couple of days into their journey.

 Wow.